 - People should love it, they have just to learn how to work better with it.

-When an organisation made the mistake to over estimate the effects of implementing a CRM, the symptoms can be:
+When an organisation makes the mistake of overestimating the effects of implementing a CRM, the symptoms can be:

-- few data are added into the CRM
+- few data are added to the CRM

 - little reporting issues or inaccurate reports

 - differences in data input performed by each salesperson